Vyral/base-template/_posts/2018-06-28-3-reasons-to-hire-a-real-estate-professional-when-buying.md

 {% include youtube.html %}

 We all know that it’s important for a homebuyer to use a licensed real estate agent when buying a home.
 But do you know why?
-Today I will share three of the top reasons.&nbsp;
+Today I will share three of the top reasons.

 **1. We have the inventory.** As real estate professionals, we have access to the multiple listing service (MLS), which is a database for Realtors.
 Of course, there are other websites out there that list houses for sale, but we all know that the MLS is the most up-to-date database for listings.
 Buyers who look for homes on other websites will only to be disappointed to find out they're not available.